ymolists/website/src/routes/blog/open-vsx.md

 Until extension developers start publishing to open-vsx.org themselves, we will publish open-source extensions through a script that is maintained in a [GitHub repository](https://github.com/open-vsx/publish-extensions).
 A continuous integration build regularly runs through the list of changes and automatically deploys all the listed projects.
 If you are missing a certain extension, you can do the following:

 1. Ask the original maintainer to publish to open-vsx.org, pointing them to this post for context.
-2. If the maintainer does not respond, create a PR to https://github.com/open-vsx/publish-extensions
+2. If the maintainer does not respond, create a PR to <a class="no-nowrap" href="https://github.com/open-vsx/publish-extensions">https://github.com/open-vsx/publish-extensions</a>

 ## Final Words